10/30/2020

 Chairman and CEO

 Yeah.
-I think, you know, in short, I think the story isn't any different.
-I mean, we were very pleased that we were able to complete a couple of recent acquisitions, although they're not enormous.
-They are meaningful and as you can see, you know, the impact in the longer term for our business is actually quite significant.
-It's a billion dollar plus and I think you always have to put these kinds of acquisitions in place that although may initially appear small, they're really building for the future and these two are very much in that category.
+Well, I think, you know, in short, I think the story isn't any different.
+I mean, we're very pleased that we're able to complete a couple of recent acquisitions, although they're not enormous, they are meaningful.
+And as you can see, you know, the impact, in the longer term for our business is actually quite significant.
+It's a billion-dollar plus, and I think you always have to put these kinds of acquisitions in place that although may initially appear small, they're really building for the future, and these two are very much in that category.
 I will also tell you that our pipeline is very robust at the moment, probably in better shape than it's been a long time.
-You know, M&A environment is getting better.
-You know, there's some real practical challenges to doing M&A because, you know, especially for international M&A, I mean, to conduct due diligence is quite a challenge.
-I mean, you know, the quarantine can place and travel and as you can imagine, much of the due diligence team comes from corporate.
-So, they're not necessarily local so that's creating some challenges but we're working through that and we're looking at some things that are domestic as well as international.
+You know, M&A environment's getting better.
+You know, there's some real practical challenges to doing M&A, because, you know, especially for international M&A, I mean, to conduct due diligence is quite a challenge.
+I mean, you know, with the quarantine complaints and travel, and as you can imagine, much of the due diligence team comes from corporate, so they're not necessarily local.
+So that's creating some challenges, but we're working through that, and we're looking at some things that are domestic as well as international.
 So I think we're going to continue to do that.
 You know, as you've heard through our presentation today, we're recommitting to a 1% share account reduction at least for the upcoming year.
-You know, so it's sort of, you know, getting back to business and the business is improving.
+You know, so it's sort of, you know, we're getting back to business, and the business is improving.
 You know, we drove nice, I think, sequential progress from Q2.
-We're going to drive again strong progress into Q4.
+We're going to drive, again, strong progress into Q4.
 Our decrementals are now going to get down into the low 20s.
-I think that that's a very good performance given the cars we've dealt and, you know, I think we're going to do what we always do, which is deliver for today but also deliver for the future and I think those two acquisitions we made earlier this month are indicative of that.
+I think that that's a very good performance given the cards we've dealt.
+And, you know, I think we're going to do what we always do, which is deliver for today, but also deliver for the future.
+And I think those two acquisitions we made earlier this month are indicative of that.

 speaker